XLSForm/xlsform.github.io/_sections/home-english.md

 #### Specify other

-For multiple choice questions, surveys often include an option of marking **other** when their answer choice is not listed.
+For multiple-choice questions, surveys often include an option of marking **other** when their answer choice is not listed.
 Then, they are usually asked to specify the other option.
 This is possible through XLSForm by including **or_other** after the answer choice list name in the survey worksheet.
 The choices worksheet stays the same.
 See below:

 | type                                    | name             | label                                       |